evanlalo/yard_games_api/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Githun Actions
+Formatting and testing run on all pull requests.
+Failed pipelines will not be merged.
+Please ensure passing tests and proper formatting prior to creating a pull request.

 ## Formatting
 This project uses [Laravel Pint](https://laravel.com/docs/10.x/pint) for formatting.
 **TLDR;**
 - Run `./vendor/bin/pint --test` to check for issues.
 - Run `./vendor/bin/pint` to fix issues.

+## Testing
+Run unit tests with `php artisan test`.